T20X/notes/low latency/lock-free.md

 ### read-read

-If a value computation(**read**) A of an atomic object M happens before a value computation B(**read**) of M, and A takes its value from a side effect X on M, then the value computed by B shall either be the value stored by X or the value stored by a side effect Y on M, where Y follows X in the modification order of M.
+If a value computation(**read**/**calc**) A of an atomic object M happens before a value computation B(**read**/**calc**) of M, and A takes its value from a side effect X on M, then the value computed by B shall either be the value stored by X or the value stored by a side effect Y on M, where Y follows X in the modification order of M.
 [Note 16: This requirement is known as read-read coherence. — end note]

 ### read-write